NFTbfs/Solidity-for-Ethereum/README.md

 <a href="https://github.com/codespaces/new?hide_repo_select=true&ref=master&repo=581580533"><img width="1589" alt="codespace-vscode-screenshot" src="https://user-images.githubusercontent.com/89139/210704071-3c1c5136-9d60-4beb-9f3d-a0409b57475d.png"></a>

-### Contributions

-If you find any bugs 🐛 in the contracts, in this documentation or if you have ideas 💡 of ways to make this more useful and dev friendly – please open an issue or PR on GitHub [`➔ kalaspuff/solidity-template`](https://github.com/kalaspuff/solidity-template). 🙏

 ## Get started

 These section is for setting up the environment without the use of GitHub Codespaces.
 The instructions expect you to be running a Linux or macOS system with Foundry and build essentials already installed.